boffinHouse/rawblock/tutorials/js/01-basic-module.md

 1. A good component should dispatch an event as soon as it's state changes.

     This can be realized using the `trigger` method.
 The method accepts an event name as also a detail object for further event specific information.
-The event name is automatically prefixed by the component name.
+The event name is automatically prefixed by the component name (jsName).
 If a component only has one state that changes or one state can be seen as the main state the component should dispatch a `changed` state.

     In case no event name is given, `trigger` will automatically generate this `changed` state event prefixed by the component name.
 (In our case `"slimheaderchanged"`.)